1 Day LIVE Online Training

 Learn to Treat the Pattern—Not Just the Symptoms

-Break Free From Dieting OCD gives you a clear, structured way to help clients break the Dieting OCD cycle.
+Break Free From Dieting OCD gives you a clear, structured way to identify and target the patterns that keep clients stuck in the Dieting OCD cycle.

-Join other clinicians in learning a new way to understand and treat food and body image struggles.
+Join other clinicians in learning a more effective, integrated approach—so clients can finally move beyond chronic dieting, food anxiety, and body image distress.

 6 Contact Hours